 Half of the molars and teeth were missing in the lower jaw, probably due to severe tooth decay.
 As a result, she had to chew her food mainly with her front teeth, putting a heavy load on one side.
 This is clearly visible.
-The teeth that are still present, are very worn out.
-There were also small holes in the jaw bone, which were caused by severe gum disease.
+Teeth that are still present, are very worn out.
+There were also small holes in the jaw bone which were caused by severe gum disease.
 Grytsje also had an abscess and a suppuration in the root of a molar.
-Because of all the mouth problems, chewing has been a painful process and she probably preferred soft food.
+Because of all the mouth problems, chewing has been a painful process.
+Probably she preferred soft food.
 Because of this, a huge amount of tartar has formed over the teeth.
-Research suggest based on isotope analyses, that she may have ate freshwater fish mainly.
+Research based on isotope analyses suggests that she may have ate freshwater fish mainly.

 At her feet several pieces of leather have been found.
-These were the remains of shoes.
+These are the remains of shoes.
 Grytsje also received a decorated comb in her grave.
-It was made from several pieces of bone and antlers.
-That time, such combs were common in Frisian women’s graves.
+The comb was made from several pieces of bone and antlers.
+That time, such combs were common in Frisian women's graves.

 The coffin itself is very interesting.
 At first, the researchers thought the woman was buried in a hollowed-out tree trunk, as was more common in the Early Middle Ages.
 Think of the grave of Beitske at the terp of the hamlet of Hogebeintum, also in former Frisia.
-The wood from the grave did indeed come from a hollowed-out tree trunk, but it was cut into pieces, after which the semicircular planks were used to build a ship.
+The wood from the grave did indeed come from a hollowed-out tree trunk, but was cut into pieces, after which the semicircular planks were used to build a ship.
 Trunk boats were quite common at the time.
 The parts are obtained by splitting a tree trunk.
 These cleaved parts were then hollowed out.
 The outer edge can then be used as a somewhat round part.
-The researchers counted 21 holes in the pieces of wood, which were used to make the planks into a ship’s skin.
-Later, the dismantled ship was reused to make this coffin.
+The researchers counted 21 holes in the pieces of wood which were used to make the planks into a ship's skin.
+Later, the dismantled ship was re-used to make this coffin.
 If interested in other ship burials in the region, read our post Rowing souls of the dead to Britain: the ferryman of Solleveld.